OneChainTech/contextCompression/README.md

 - Reference relevant summary ids while reasoning.
 - Produce both analysis and the final reply, then update the memory representations if new facts appear.
 - Maintain one-to-one alignment between memory_summary items and raw_memory_entries.
-- When updating memory_summary, make sure each entry still reflects the core idea of the assistant_answer it represents.
+- When updating memory_summary, ensure each entry remains a concise sentence that reflects the assistant's final takeaway for the corresponding user question.

 Always respond with valid JSON containing:
 {